jshtab/control-operators/README.md

 ## Installation

-For **Angular 14-15**, use the latest version of the package from npm.
+For **Angular 14+**, use the latest version of the package from npm.
 This will include type support.
 ```sh
 npm install ngx-control-operators
 ```

-For **Angular 12 to 14**, use version 1 explicitly when installing.
+For **Angular 12 and 13**, use version 1 explicitly when installing.
 This version does not include type support.
 ```sh
 npm install ngx-control-operators@1
 ```